CoreyVidal/Google-products-vector-logos/README.md

-# Google products
+# Google products vector logos
-# vector logos/icons
 A collection of only the highest quality and most accurate icons for various Google products.